Creating a Wildflower Meadow

 In Spring, I spent a couple of months with a family in the Cotswolds.
-They have a 15-acre smallholding, predominantly consisting of wildflower meadows.
-The remaining land includes a recently planted orchard and a micro vineyard.
-They practice regenerative farming to enhance the land and use livestock for land management.
+They have a 15-acre smallholding where they practice regenerative farming.
+The land predominantly consists of wildflower meadows, with the remainder including a recently planted orchard and a micro vineyard.

 Implement low-intensity grazing

 Low-intensity grazing is essential for wild meadow management.
 To achieve this, the herd of sheep and goats is kept small and regularly rotated across the land.
-The sheep and goats are rare pedigree breeds and are kept for breeding purposes.
-The miniature Southdown sheep, originally developed in southeast England, are known for their compact build, dense fleece, and friendly nature.
+At my host family’s smallholding, the sheep and goats are rare pedigree breeds kept for breeding purposes.
+The sheep belong to the miniature Southdown breed, originally developed in southeast England, and are known for their compact build, dense fleece, and friendly nature.

 Yellow rattle is an endemic species and can be sown from July to October.
 It can be sown in existing vegetation right after haying.
-After flowering, the plant develops seed pods that, when dry, contain loose seeds.
-When these seed pods are shaken by the wind or disturbed, they make a rattling sound.
+The plant is named after the rattling sound produced by its seed pods when moved by the wind or disturbed.

 Remove toxic and invasive plants